joshuaiz/bio-dark-theme/README.md

 <br>

 ###  🗒 Notes:
+- VSCode version 1.4.3 (February 2020) really borks up syntax highlighting using Bio Dark.
+I'm working on a fix but until then I recommend not updating VSCode yet if you rely on this theme.

 - The code in the screenshots (except for React) is from our WordPress starter theme [Plate](https://github.com/joshuaiz/plate).

 - The typeface in the screenshots is SF Mono at 13px.